JoseVictorLDC/USP_Exercicio_de_programa/README.md

+# USP'S programming projects of the first semester
 This is the place where a put all my USP's programming projects:

 There are EP (in protuguese this means "Exercício de Programa") and we develop habilities related with C.